Pverheijen/pythontorust/content/blog/learning-path/002-basic-syntax-and-structure.md

 ---
-title: "002 - Learning Rust as a Pythonista: Basic Syntax and Structure"
+title: "002 - Basic Syntax and Structure"
 authors: ["Peter Verheijen"]
 date: 2024-09-27
-description: "In this article, we introduce Rust from a Pythonista's perspective, focusing on basic syntax and structure.
-Through comparisons between Python and Rust, we cover defining functions, variables, control flow, and loops, helping Python developers ease into Rust's stricter type system and memory management features.
-This is the first post in a series aimed at making Rust more approachable for Python developers."
+description: "Understand Rust syntax essentials for Python developers: functions, mutability, control flow, and loops."
 tags: ["Rust", "Python", "Programming", "Syntax", "Comparison", "Functions", "Variables", "Loops", "Control Flow", "Types", "Pythonista", "Beginners", "Software Development"]
 draft: false
+template: "page.html"
 ---

-Welcome to the first article in the series on learning Rust from a Pythonista’s perspective.
-In this post, we’ll dive into the fundamental syntax and structure of Rust, drawing comparisons to Python to ease the learning curve.
-This will help you get familiar with Rust's core language features by relating them to what you already know.
+Welcome to syntax essentials.
+This lesson compares the Rust basics you use every day with equivalent Python constructs.

+## Why this matters for Python developers

+You already know how to model logic.
+The main shift is Rust’s explicit typing and immutability-by-default.

+## Learning goals

+By the end of this lesson, you should be able to:

+- Write functions with explicit parameter and return types.
+- Use mutable/immutable bindings intentionally.
+- Read and write basic control flow (`if`, `for`, `while`).

+## Concepts in 5 minutes

+- `fn` defines functions.
+- `let` introduces bindings, immutable by default.
+- `if` is an expression in Rust.
+- Braces define blocks; indentation is stylistic, not semantic.

 ## 1. Defining Functions